-Eligible graduates who have achieved a 3.5 GPA or higher in their studies will be invited to a college-wide Graduate Honors Reception Date: TBA .
-Students who qualify receive an invitation from the Office of the Academic Affairs Vice-President.
+Eligible graduates who have achieved a 3.5 GPA or higher in their studies will be invited to a college-wide Graduate Honors Reception to be held on Thursday, April 28.
+Students who qualify receive an invitation from the Office of the Student Academic Success Vice President.
 Invited grads, families and friends must RSVP as tickets are limited.
 Graduates will receive their honors pins and those earning an Associate degree with a 4.0 GPA along with the Paul Karr and Phil Braun award winners will be recognized during the ceremony.

 Paul Karr Award